amplab/docker-scripts/README.md

 latest changes from https://github.com/amplab/docker-scripts.git master branch.

+## Tips for running on Mac OS
-__Important!__ If you are running on Mac OS, installed as described [in the Docker installation docs](http://docs.docker.io/en/latest/installation/mac/) you need to run all commands inside the Docker virtual machine by first ssh-ing into it:
+If you are running on Mac OS, installed as described [in the Docker installation docs](http://docs.docker.io/en/latest/installation/mac/) you need to run all commands inside the Docker virtual machine by first ssh-ing into it: